jbloom/mapmuts/docs/acknowledgements.rst

 ----------------
 Please cite `mapmuts`_ appropriately if you utilize it in any publications.

-The current citation is `Bloom, bioRxiv, 2014`_.
+The current citation is `Bloom 2014`_.
 However, this citation will be updated soon, so please check back.

 .. include:: weblinks.txt